Curling Steal Efficiency

 The steal defense efficiency statistic reveals the frequency in which your opponent steals an end when your team has the hammer.
 This statistic is calculated by adding up the total amount of times your opponent stole an end, and then dividing that by the amount of times your team had the hammer.
 This includes the ends that your opponent had the hammer but a blank end occurred.

-Over the course of a season or bonspiel, teams will steal some ends, but this statistic usually low.
+Over the course of a season or bonspiel, teams will steal some ends, but this statistic is usually low.
 The lower your team's steal efficiency, the better.
-Note that this is different than all the other efficiencies we have learned about.
+Note that this is different from all the other efficiencies we have learned about.

 As curling becomes more competitive, the chances that teams steal ends from each other becomes significantly less.
 However, this does not mean that teams never steal ends from each other.